Call an API

 }

-Create and delete Gist with GitHub API
+Create and delete a Gist with the GitHub API

 reqwest serde cat-network-programming cat-encoding cat-web-programming cat-web-programming::http-client